-Disc displacement is a common cause of back and neck pain, often due to a bulging or herniated intervertebral disc.
-If you're experiencing symptoms of disc displacement, the board-certified surgeons at Elite Sports Medicine + Orthopedics in Tennessee can help.
-They specialize in using minimally invasive techniques to treat disc problems, including microdiscectomy, spinal fusion, and artificial disc replacement.
-Contact the practice’s Franklin office or one of their four locations in Nashville, Tennessee, to get a successful resolution of your disc displacement.
-Call your nearest office or book an appointment online today.
+Disc displacement is a common cause of back and neck pain, often due to a bulging or herniated disc.
+If you're experiencing symptoms of a bulging or herniated disc in Nashville or Franklin, TN, Elite's board-certified surgeons can help.
+They specialize in using minimally invasive techniques to treat disc problems.
+Call or book online today.

 Disc displacement is a problem that occurs when the shock absorbent pads between each of your vertebrae shift out of position.
 Typically, this is due to disc herniation.